lilmayu/nostalgia-discord/README.md

 # Nostalgia Discord
-I don't really know what to write here, but I've made this CraftBukkit plugin for #saveminecraft Discord ([invite link](https://discord.gg/saveminecraft)).
+I don't really know what to write here, but I've made this CraftBukkit plugin for #saveminecraft Discord ([invite link](https://discord.gg/saveminecraft)) Nostalgia Survival 1.6.4 Minecraft server.

 The code is... ugly.
 I was kinda in hurry, and I was not thinking about making it pretty or well-structured - but it works well, I hope.